 - Over many years the inflammation damages liver cells and leads to scarring.

-- Hepatitis B,hepatitis C, and hepatitis D all can cause cirrhosis.
+- Hepatiti A, hepatitis B, hepatitis C, and hepatitis D all can cause cirrhosis.

 - Worldwide, hepatitis B is the most common cause of cirrhosis, but in the United States hepatitis C is a more common cause.